 There is a large number of apps for which bold colors are unsuitable. low/medium saturation, soft or subdued shade and comfortable colors are more suitable.
 Pastel colors are being proven ideal for such apps.

 5. Limit Your Choice to White, Black, and Grey Color

-This trend can be considered as a subset of the minimal color usage trend.
+This mobile app color scheme can be considered as a subset of the minimal color usage trend.
 This is for those apps, in which the screen displays limited content.
 There could also be limited CTA buttons.

 Furthermore, the use case of the app needs to be that the users’ attention will be mostly limited to the content.

 Such use case makes many other trends useless because colorful CTA buttons or elements are absent.
 It is known that the user will mostly read the content, designs that look like the old model diaries is sensible.

 The combination of black texts and white background and CTA button can be fine for such apps.